tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 will automatically use the spectrum model of the eNB it is attached to.
 Using the MultiModelSpectrumChannel described in [Baldo2009]_, the interference among eNBs that use different spectrum models is properly accounted for.
-This allows to simulate different spectrum usage policies in the same simulation, such as for example the spectrum licensing policies that are discussed in [Ofcom2.6GHz]_.
+This allows to simulate dynamic spectrum access policies, such as for example the spectrum licensing policies that are discussed in [Ofcom2.6GHz]_.